ProtoShotXAI: Using Prototypical Few-Shot Architecture for Explainable AI: Experiments

 \section{Experiments}

-This section empirically demonstrates the proposed ProtoShotXAI approach on three benchmark datasets and against several state-of-the-art XAI approaches.
-We begin with a summary of the details related to implementing the datasets and the respective classification networks that ProtoShotXAI aims to explain.
-We then describe how ProtoShotXAI can be used to explore the original classification network qualitatively and quantitatively, and how our approach achieves comparable and often superior results to more complex algorithms for XAI.
-Throughout this section we use \textbf{boldface} text when referring to characters.
+This section empirically demonstrates the proposed ProtoShotXAI approach on three benchmark datasets, \rebuttaltext{namely: MNIST, Omniglot, and miniImageNet.
+ProtoShotXAI is compared against several state-of-the-art XAI approaches, including ExMatchina, ExMatchina*, Grad-CAM, Grad-SHAP, RISE, and LIME}.
+We describe multiple experiments where ProtoShotXAI can be used to explore the original classification network qualitatively and quantitatively, and demonstrate how our approach achieves comparable and often superior results to more complex algorithms for XAI.
+Throughout this section, we use \textbf{boldface} text when referring to characters. \rebuttaltext{Specific details related to implementation, the datasets, and the neural network architectures is provided in Appendix \ref{app:Implementation_Details}}.